fdel15/whiteboardingWednesdays/feyman_technique.md

 4. **Simplify your language**

-  The goal is to use your words, not hte words of the source matiral.
-If your explanation is wordy or confusing, that's an indication that you might not understand the idea as well as you thought - try to simplify the language or create an analogy to better understand it.
+  The goal is to use your words, not the words of the source material.
+If your explanation is wordy or confusing, that is an indication that you might not understand the idea as well as you thought - try to simplify the language or create an analogy to better understand it.